amanrai31/NodeJS/README.md

 **If we are working on existing project like we fork or clone from github** => We already have `package.json` file so we do not need npm init command.
 We do `npm install` to install or `node_module` & all the dependencies that are declared in pakage.json

-**package.json =>** We have all the dependencies & scripts mentioned here. `"start" : "node index.js"` - this will run the index file of our node project (which is usually the starting point of project) - so we can run it by `npm run start` or `npm start`. **We can add more command under the same `start` script & cleanUp code, DB connection etc**
+**package.json =>** We have all the dependencies & scripts mentioned here. `"start" : "node index.js"` - this will run the index file of our node project (which is usually the starting point of project) - so we can run it by `npm run start` or `npm start`. **We can add more command under the same `start` script like cleanUp code, DB connection etc**